Ibrutinib (Monograph)

 Chronic Lymphocytic Leukemia (CLL)/Small Lymphocytic Lymphoma (SLL)

-Used alone, in combination with bendamustine and rituximab, or in combination with obinutuzumab or rituximab for the treatment of CLL and SLL, including CLL/SLL harboring the 17p13.1 deletion (17p deletion) chromosomal abnormality; designated an orphan drug by FDA for this use.
+Used for the treatment of CLL and SLL, including CLL/SLL harboring the 17p13.1 deletion (17p deletion) chromosomal abnormality; designated an orphan drug by FDA for this use.

-Used alone or in combination with rituximab for the treatment of Waldenstrom macroglobulinemia; designated an orphan drug by FDA for this use.
+Used for the treatment of Waldenstrom's macroglobulinemia (WM); designated an orphan drug by FDA for this use.

 Graft-versus-host Disease (GVHD)

-Treatment of chronic GVHD following failure of at least one prior systemic therapy; designated an orphan drug by FDA for this use.
+Treatment of chronic GVHD following failure of ≥1 prior systemic therapy in adults and pediatric patients ≥1 year of age; designated an orphan drug by FDA for this use.

 Ibrutinib Dosage and Administration